 Gutpa's adaptation of A Doll's House raises many complex questions about race, gender politics, power, class and relationships in the nineteenth century.
-The statements below outline a few of the provocations the creative team have identified in the text.
-Use these points to trigger discussion and encourage your students to analyse our interpretation.
-Set your students the task of identifying the moments in which these tensions are explored on stage and then ask them how the acting and design elements (set, costume, lighting and music/sound design) combine to communicate these ideas.
-Are the creative team able to convey the layers of meaning to the audience?
+The statements below outline a few of the provocations the creative team identified in the rehearsal process.
+Use these points to trigger discussion and then set your students the task of identifying moments in which these tensions are explored in the script.
+Ask how the acting and design elements (set, costume, lighting and music/sound design) combine to communicate these ideas to the audience?